Capital Crescent Trail: Capital Crescent Trail extension

-On September 5, 2017, the Georgetown Branch Interim Trail was closed so that work could begin on the Purple Line light rail, which is to extend the Capital Crescent Trail as a paved 12-foot-wide off-road shared-use path from Bethesda to Silver Spring.
+The Purple Line project is extending the Capital Crescent Trail as a paved 12-foot-wide off-road shared-use path with 2-foot buffers running from Bethesda to Silver Spring partly along the former Georgetown Branch Interim Trail right-of-way.
 A mostly on-street detour route is signed as the "Georgetown Branch Trail Detour".

 Completion of the extended Capital Crescent Trail, originally set for 2022, was delayed along with the Purple Line itself.

 The first section of the extended trail opened on May 24, 2024, as part of the new Talbot Avenue Bridge.
 That project included a delineated path on the west side of the CSX tracks, a wide sidewalk across the bridge and a short stub trail on the east side of the tracks for a total of about 670 feet of trail.

-As of February 2025, the completed Capital Crescent Trail was scheduled to open in spring 2026.
+As of April 2026, the completed Capital Crescent Trail was scheduled to open in fall of 2026, except for the trail tunnel under Wisconsin Avenue.
+County Executive Marc Elrich omitted the tunnel from the county's capital budgets in 2020, 2022 and 2024; and in 2024 the Council lacked the votes to add it back in as the price increased from $55 million to $82 million.

 Trail route

 The currently closed section of the trail started at Lyttonsville Junction, about one mile (1.6 km) west of downtown Silver Spring.
 It went west on an unpaved, crushed-stone surface passing over Rock Creek on a trestle to Chevy Chase and then to Bethesda through the 800-foot-long Air Rights Tunnel.
 It was closed in September 2017 for construction of the Purple Line and the extension of the trail to Silver Spring.
-It is to reopen around 2026 as a paved trail from Bethesda to Silver Spring.
+It is to reopen in late 2026 as a paved trail from Bethesda to Silver Spring.

 The currently paved portion of the trail begins in downtown Bethesda, where the trail begins to turn south.
 It follows the Little Falls Branch to the Potomac River and the District line.
 It goes over the River Road Bridge and past the site of Fort Sumner, a Civil War-era fort.
 It then moves through the Dalecarlia area, traveling under the Washington Aqueduct conduit at the Dalecarlia Tunnel, past the Dalecarlia Reservoir and through the grounds of the Dalecarlia Treatment Plant over the Dalecarlia Bridge.

 Crossing into Washington, D.C., it then turns southeast, dropping down from the Palisades neighborhood over the C&O Canal on the Arizona Avenue Railway Bridge, and down to the banks of the Potomac.
 It then runs between the Potomac and the C&O Canal, past Fletcher's Boathouse and the Foundry Branch Tunnel, into Georgetown to its terminus at the west end of Water Street NW.